 Most Cushioned Shoe

 Those with wide feet will instantly fall in love with the amount of room offered.
 The spacious interior is perfectly cushioned, too.
-So your feet are less apt to get fatigued when running long distances.
+Your feet are less apt to get fatigued when running long distances.

-With so many positives to say about the Paradigm 4.5, there are a few negatives.
-For one, it’s a pretty pricey running shoe; nearly double what you’d pay for Topo’s ST-3.
+With so many positives to say about the Paradigm 6, there are a few negatives.
+For one, it’s a pretty pricey running shoe, nearly double what you’d pay for Topo’s ST-3.

 It’s also quite heavy, clocking in at over 11 ounces for men’s, and 9.2 for women’s.
 Depending on your preferences, this can be quite the detriment.